daysond/SED500ASG1_QUSTION/SED500_ASG1.md

 - w: particle inertia, how much should the particle move towards the best potision so far
 - c1 & c2: particle and swarm learning rate

-Then it will run the algorithm by putting N particles into the search space randomly and initialize their velocities.
+Then, we run the algorithm by putting N particles into the search space randomly and initialize their velocities.

 The best positions (x and y) of both individual particals (local) and the swarm (global) is updated.